neiltcox/fb-messenger-summarizer/README.md

 # Facebook Messenger Summarizer

-A Chrome extension that uses ChatGPT to summarize your Facebook Messenger conversations.
+A Chrome extension that helps you summarize your Facebook Messenger conversations by copying them to your clipboard, ready to be pasted into any LLM of your choice.

 ## Features

+- Works on messenger.com
-- Summarize any Messenger conversation with a single click
+- Copies conversation text to your clipboard with a single click
 - Clean and minimal interface
-- Powered by ChatGPT for intelligent summarization
+- Use with any LLM of your choice (ChatGPT, Claude, etc.)

 ## Installation